fanoframework/fanoframework.github.io/environment/index.md

 ## ICGIEnvironment interface

-ICGIEnvironment interface provides several methods for reading CGI environment variables but most important is `env()` method as other methods basically just act as helper method which actually use `env()`  under the hood.
+`ICGIEnvironment` interface provides several methods for reading CGI environment variables but most important is `env()` method.
+Other methods basically just act as helper method which actually use `env()`  under the hood.
 Look at [ICGIEnvironment source](https://github.com/fanoframework/fano/blob/master/src/Environment/Contracts/EnvironmentIntf.pas) for more information on available methods.

 ```